netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

     - ./userConfig/jvm.options:/usr/share/logstash/config/jvm.options
 ```

+Here are some tips for adjusting the JVM heap size (https://www.elastic.co/guide/en/logstash/current/jvm-settings.html):

+- The recommended heap size for typical ingestion scenarios should be no less than 4GB and no more than 8GB.
+- CPU utilization can increase unnecessarily if the heap size is too low, resulting in the JVM constantly garbage collecting.
+You can check for this issue by doubling the heap size to see if performance improves.
+- Do not increase the heap size past the amount of physical memory.
+Some memory must be left to run the OS and other processes.
+As a general guideline for most installations, don’t exceed 50-75% of physical memory.
+The more memory you have, the higher percentage you can use.
+- Set the minimum (Xms) and maximum (Xmx) heap allocation size to the same value to prevent the heap from resizing at runtime, which is a very costly process.

 ## To Bring up Kibana and Elasticsearch Containers

 The file docker-compose.develop.yaml can be used in conjunction with docker-compose.yaml to bring up the optional Kibana and Elastic Search components.